 While each course is led by a teacher who provides regular online instruction and support, your guidance and encouragement are essential to your child's success.

-You can support their learning by accessing their progress and grades at any time through our online portal, helping with goal setting an time management.
+You can support their learning by accessing their progress and grades at any time through our online portal, helping with goal setting and time management.

 Regular communication with teachers through Teams calls, email and parent-teacher-student conferences ensures you stay informed and engaged.
 Your hands-on support with schoolwork and projects makes a meaningful difference in their education.